AL0YSI0US/AL0YSI0US/README.md

                                               I am celebrating us all.

                                                               “We all have a sphere of influence.
-                                                                  Each of us needs to find our own sources of courage so that we can begin to speak.
-                                                                  There are many problems to address,
-                                                                  and we cannot avoid them indefinitely.
+     You were created for                                         Each of us needs to find our own sources of courage so that we can begin to speak. rare occasions                                            There are many problems to address, and we cannot avoid them indefinitely.
-                                                                  We cannot continue to be silent.
-                                                                  We must begin to speak,
+           change                                                 We cannot continue to be silent. disappear                                               We must begin to speak,
                                                                   knowing that words alone are insufficient.
+        without regret.
 But I have seen that meaningful dialogue can lead to effective action.
-                                                                  Change is possible.”
+-My Grandpa - aka Ronny Wayne Davies                              Change is possible.”

                                                                                                 ― Beverly Daniel Tatum
 ````